Petplan Says Halloween Can Be Howlingly Scary for Pets

 • Pet Costumes: According to the National Retail Federation, 14.7 percent of pet parents will dress up Fido or Fluffy for the holiday.
 If you fall into the costuming category, be sure your pet’s vision is clear, their movement is unencumbered and that the costume is free of frills that can easily be chewed off and/or swallowed.
 Take temperature into account, too, as pets clothed in costumes can become overheated and dehydrated.

 • Candy Wrappers: Even if you’re careful to keep candy out of reach of your pet’s prying paws, beware of their wrappers, which can prove horrifyingly hazardous.
 They can lead to intestinal obstruction, which often requires surgery.

 • Raisins: Some pet parents prefer to skip candy altogether, opting to hand out mini-boxes of raisins to trick-or-treaters instead.
 While healthier for children, raisins are extremely poisonous to pets – especially dogs.
 Even in small doses, raisin consumption can cause kidney failure in four-legged family members, so treat these treats the same as you would sugary sweets.

-As America's top-rated pet insurance provider and the only pet insurance company to have been included on Inc. Magazine’s list of 500 fastest growing privately held companies in America, Petplan, through one or more licensed insurers, offers customizable policies to meet any coverage requirements and budget for pets of all/any age.
+As America's top-rated pet insurance provider and the only pet insurance provider to have been included on Inc. Magazine’s list of 500 fastest growing privately held companies in America, Petplan, through one or more licensed insurers, offers customizable policies to meet any coverage requirements and budget for pets of all/any age.
 The policies offered by Petplan cover all hereditary and congenital conditions for the life of the pet – without dollar limits per condition.
 For information, visit www.GoPetplan.com or call 1-866-467-3875.